dadwadw233/dadwadw233/README.md

 ### :sweat_drops: Introduction

-- 💻 I'm currently studying for my master's degree at Zhejiang University
+- 💻 I'm currently a PhD student at Zhejiang University
-- :baby: Coming PhD student in **CAD&CG** at **Zhejiang University** in the fall of 2025.
 - You can get in touch with me by email at [yuanhongyu.me@gmail.com](mailto:yuanhongyu.me@gmail.com)
 - My HomePage: [YYH`s Homepage](https://yuanhongyu.xyz/)